Working to Obtain Fair Compensation For Construction And Petrochemical Accident Victims

 If you were injured while working on a construction or petrochemical project, it’s important that you have an experienced attorney who will work to obtain the maximum recovery allowable under the law to help you pay for medical expenses, lost wages, pain and suffering, and disability damages if you missed work due to injuries.
 Hale Injury Lawyers in Lake Charles is one such firm.

 Construction and petrochemical accidents frequently lead to severe injuries such as:

 - Wrongful death

 Oftentimes construction accidents involve OSHA investigations and include numerous entities.
 They could involving filing for workers’ compensation and pursuing third-party liability claims.

 Injuries and deaths may occur despite an employer providing written safety manuals and safety checklists, and conducting weekly safety meetings.
 Our attorneys are well-versed in the various causes of industrial and construction accidents as well as the safety precautions that should be in place to prevent these types of accidents.
 We will help you seek full and fair compensation from all responsible parties to which you are entitled.

 Discuss Your Case In A Free Initial Consultation

-If you or a family member has been injured in an industrial or construction accident, please contact the law office of Hale Law Firm.
+If you or a family member has been injured in an industrial or construction accident, please contact the law office of Hale Injury Lawyers.
 We have extensive experience in pursuing compensation for victims of industrial and construction accidents, and offer every client a free initial consultation to determine if he or she has a viable claim.
 If we accept your case and there is no recovery, you will not be responsible for paying for any costs, fees, or expenses.